opencog/sensory/README.md

 exploring the unix filesystem, and interacting via chat.
 This might sound easy, trivially easy, even, if you're a software developer.
 The hard part is this: how does an agent know what a "file" is?
-What a "directoy" is?
+What a "directory" is?
 Actions it can perform are to walk the directory tree; but why?
 Is it somehow "fun" for the agent to walk directories and look at files?
 What should it do next?
 Read the same file again, or maybe try some other file?
 Will the agent notice that maybe some